 Recommended Reading: The Guide to a Successful Site Migration (Free Checklist Included!)

 Different Types of Site Migrations

-This is a common scenario for site migration.
-A company decides to merge its existing web properties into one.
-Or it decides to move a particular section of the site to a new destination.
+This is a common scenario for a site migration: A company decides to merge its existing web properties into one.
+Or, it decides to move a particular section of the site to a new destination.

 #2.
 HTTP to HTTPS

 In this scenario, the company migrates the site to a secure, SSL connection.
 Although the process isn’t complex, the result is that the domain ends up on a new URL, the one starting with HTTPS.

 These will be new URLs disassociated from the site’s performance data to date.

 #3.
 Site Move with URL Changes